 Courtney Kaylor is a partner with the law firm McCullough Hill Leary P.S. in Seattle, Washington.
 Her practice focuses on land use and environmental law and on alternative dispute resolution.
 Courtney is trained as a mediator through the University of Washington Professional Mediation Skills Training Program and the King County Inter-Local Conflict Resolution Group Practicum.
-She is Chair of the Land Use and Environmental Mediation Committee of the Washington State Bar Association (WSBA) Alternative Dispute Resolution (ADR) and Environmental and Land Use Law (ELUL) Sections.
-She is a chair of the WSBA ADR Section and past President of the Washington Mediation Association.
+She is Chair of the Land Use and Environmental Mediation Committee of the Washington State Bar Association (WSBA).
+She is President Elect of the WSBA Alternative Dispute Resolution (ADR) Section.
+She is a Past President of the Washington Mediation Association.
 Courtney has written numerous articles and is a frequent speaker on land use law and mediation.
 Courtney can be reached at 206-812-3388 or courtney@mhseattle.com.